Code-the-Dream-School/gg-pac-team4-front/README.md

 ### Effortless Registration and Profile Creation

 - **Sign Up**: Users can sign up as either a student or a teacher.
 After completing the registration, they will be redirected to the login page.
 Upon successful login, users gain full access to the dashboard.
 In case of a forgotten password, they can request a reset link via email and log in with a newly created password.
-- **Edit Profile**: Users can update their personal information, upload the their photo.
+- **Edit Profile**: Users can update their personal information, upload their photo.
 - **Add Portfolio and Welcome Video**: Showcase skills with portfolio items and an introduction video.
 - **Class Management**: Users can add, edit, or delete classes.